3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "name": "5GMM-NULL",
   "type": "INITIAL",
-  "description": "UE is not registered with the network."
-}
+  "description": "Initial state of the UE before registration" }

 {
   "name": "5GMM-REGISTERING",
   "type": "INTERMEDIATE",
-  "description": "UE is in the process of registering with the network."
-}
+  "description": "State of the UE during the registration procedure" }

 {
   "name": "5GMM-REGISTERED",
   "type": "FINAL",
+  "description": "State of the UE after successful registration" }

+{
+  "name": "5GMM-IDLE",
+  "type": "INTERMEDIATE",
-  "description": "UE is successfully registered with the network."
+  "description": "UE is registered but inactive"
 }

+{
+  "name": "5GMM-CONNECTED",
+  "type": "INTERMEDIATE",
+  "description": "UE is registered and has an active connection" }

+## Events

+{
+  "name": "Registration Request",
+  "description": "UE requests to register with the network" }

+{
+  "name": "Authentication Request",
+  "description": "Network requests authentication information from the UE" }

 ## Transitions